MCV-Software/TWBlue/doc/manual.md

 * Direct messages: here you will find the private direct messages you exchange with users who follow you , or with any user, if you allow direct messages from everyone (this setting is configurable from Twitter).
 This list only shows received messages.
 * Sent direct messages: this buffer shows all the direct messages sent from your account.
 * Sent tweets: this shows all the tweets sent from your account.
-* Favourites: here you will see all the tweets you have favourited.
+* Likes: here you will see all the tweets you have liked.
 * Followers: when users follow you, you'll be able to see them on this buffer, with some of their account details.
 * Friends: the same as the previous buffer, but these are the users you follow.
 * User timelines: these are buffers you may create.
 They contain only the tweets by a specific user.
 They're used so you can see the tweets by a single person and you don't want to look all over your timeline.
 You may create as many as you like.
-* Events: An event is anything that happens on Twitter, such as when someone follows you, when someone adds or removes one of your tweets from their favourites list, or when you subscribe to a list.
+* Events: An event is anything that happens on Twitter, such as when someone follows you, when someone adds or removes one of your tweets from their likes list, or when you subscribe to a list.
 There are many more, but the program shows the most common ones in the events buffer so that you can easily keep track of what is happening on your account.
 * Lists: A list is similar to a user timeline, except that you can configure it to contain tweets from multiple users.
 * Search: A search buffer contains the results of a search operation.
-* User favourites: You can have the program create a buffer containing tweets favourited by a particular user.
+* User likes: You can have the program create a buffer containing tweets liked by a particular user.
 * Trending Topics: a trend buffer shows the top ten most used terms in a geographical region.
 This region may be a country or a city.
 Trends are updated every five minutes.

 If a tweet contains a URL, you can press enter in the GUI or Control + Windows + Enter in the invisible interface to open it.
 If it contains audio, you can press Control + Enter or Control + Windows + Alt + Enter to play it, respectively.
 TWBlue will play a sound if the tweet contains the \#audio hashtag, but there may be tweets which contain audio without this.
 Finally, if a tweet contains geographical information, you can press Control + Windows + G in the invisible interface to retrieve it.